pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 Based on the text above, judge the following items.
 Com base no texto acima, julgue os itens seguintes.

-Item.
 49. It can be inferred from the text that students must go the gym instead of attending classes.

-Item.
 49. Pode-se inferir do texto que os alunos devem frequentar a academia ao invés das aulas.

 O texto não diz isso.
 O que o texto diz, é que fazer exercícios físicos durante uma aula de idioma amplia a capacidade das pessoas de memorizar, reter e compreender o novo vocabulário.

 GABARITO: ERRADA

-Item.
 50. The author suggests that exercising our bodies is important for keeping our minds active.

-Item.
 50. O autor sugere que exercitar o corpo é importante para manter a mente ativa.

 Many scientists suspect that exercise alters the biology of the brain in ways that make it more